 PHOTOCOPYING / PRINTING / SCANNING:

-There are 3 photocopiers in the Engineering library.
-Photocopiers operate on student, staff or permit cards at a cost of 38c per copy.
+There are 2 photocopiers in the Engineering library.
+Photocopiers operate on student, staff or permit cards.
 Money can be deposited on student cards at any of the ICAM-machines available at various locations on campuses.
 After loading money on to your card, you only need to swipe your card through the card reader attached to a machine to enable you to make photocopies.
-We offer the use of one photocopier as a free scanning facility.
-Scanned pages are converted to a pdf and can be e-mailed as an attachment.
-The Pay for Print facility allows printing from any or the library's PC workstations at 30c per page.
+Scanning can be done free of charge.
+Printing User Guide.

 Research Support Workshops